Español English

 Fertilize in early spring with compost or manure.

-They are quite resistant plants to pests and diseases; they can be attacked by aphids if they suffer from drought.
+Senna spectabilis is a quite resistant plant to pests and diseases; it can be attacked by aphids if it suffers from drought.

 Images of the tree Senna spectabilis or Whitebark senna